Sabr-eX/GraphDatabase/Assignment2/README.md

 -   In case of any potential starvation, you can avoid the situation by processing client requests in increasing order of Sequence_Number.
 However, you should ensure that non-conflicting requests are processed concurrently.
--   All IPC mechanisms are to be implemented as mentioned above in the problem statement.
-You should only use a single message queue in the entire assignment.
-The message queue based communications are to be done using message queues only.
-The shared memory based communications are to be done using shared memory segments only.
--   The message queue should be created and deleted only by the load balancer process.
 -   The shared memory segments should be created by the corresponding clients.
 A client creates separate shared memory segments for each request.
 Once the request is serviced, the client destroys the shared memory segment.
 -   It is assumed that a client after sending a request, waits for the servicing of that request to complete before sending any further requests.
 However, multiple clients can send requests simultaneously.
--   It is assumed that no client will send any request before the load balancer and the servers start executing.
-Assume that - No client is terminated while it has a pending request.
-Clients will be terminated by pressing Ctrl+C.
--   None of the servers are terminated in the midst of executing client requests and while there are pending client requests.
--   The load balancer will not be terminated during servicing of client requests and while there are pending client requests.
 -   Wherever you are using multithreading, you need to make sure that each parent thread waits for the children threads to terminate.
 -   You should not create any child process to implement any aspect of the assignment.